gmccreight/cubist/README.md

 Building a complex feature in a framework that dictates a strict layout, such as Rails or Android, can create many files scattered throughout your codebase.
-Cubist helps you organize logical alternative angles on your codebase by using directories and symlinks.
+Cubist helps you organize logical alternative 'angles' on your codebase by using directories and symlinks.
 An example of this would be grouping all the files associated with a particular feature into a subdirectory, so it is easy to see all of them in one place.
 Another example might be to create groupings of files associated with various bug fixes.

 Cubist does not change the structure of the code, but rather provides a single directory that you can add to the root of your project which will have all of